bijancamp/fungibleCV/README.md

 fungibleCV
 ==========
-R simulation that assesses the cross-validation performance of fungible weights
+Simulation that assesses the cross-validation performance of fungible weights

 #### Description
 See comments in fungibleCV.R for details.